huuhuy2910/dnu-thesis-system/README.md

 Graduation Thesis Management and Defense Tracking System for IT students at Dai Nam University.

-> 🧩 *This project is developed for the **Digital Transformation (DX)** course and also serves as a foundational MVP for the future Graduation Thesis Management System.*
+> 🧩 *This project is developed for the **Digital Transformation (DX)** course and also serves as a foundational MVP(Minimum Viable Product) for the future Graduation Thesis Management System.*

 ### 👥 Team Members
 - Nguyen Huu Huy